deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "Good."

 "All good!" she tapped at the large button on her tablet.
-“KMP check.”
+"KMP check."

 The spacewalkers stood and jolted in place a bit as they used the controls on their wrists to test their Kinetic Maneuvering Packs, and another round of "Good" was called.